crooney/cinder/index.md

 These pages only exist as a place to host the examples.
 What follows on this page is only a (possibly out of date) copy of the project's README.

+Also, I don't have access to Windows or Apple boxes, and hence have no idea if any of this works in IE/Safari/whathaveyou.

 ## Cinder
 Cinder is a markup and DOM manipulation DSL for the excellent [Fay](http://fay-lang.org) subset of Haskell.